 CSMD has one active colony in Nova Scotia and inactive colonies in British Columbia and Alberta.
 If you are a member in B.C. or Alberta and are interested in helping these colonies to once again find their sea legs, please contact Bill Curry.

 The Nova Scotia Colony, established in 2004, is governed by bylaws.
 Elections to its Executive are held every two years.
 The Colony has a Website and is on Facebook – Be sure to ‘like’ their page.
-Read the minutes of its September 23, 2107 annual colony meeting in Yarmouth.
+Read the minutes of its annual colony meeting held by Zoom on October 17, 2020.

 Forming a Colony